As condo crashed down, they escaped through smoke and ruin

 Gabriel Nir finds it difficult to sleep.
 He tries to stay busy, to push away the what-ifs.

-“I wish I could have done more ... these people that are missing, they aren't coming back,” he says.
+“It’s like a virus. it just never goes away,” he says regretfully.
+“I wish I could have done more ... these people that are missing, they aren't coming back.”

+His family is crammed into a nearby donated hotel room.
+His voice is filled with adrenaline, days later, he's talks as if on fast-forward, clipped and frantic, just like his escape.

+“Check on your loved ones ... it's only one life,” he said.
+“You don't know what's going to happen, today, tomorrow, the next hour.”

 Comments